 He is highly interested about sustainable mobility, climate mitigation and youth leadership.
 He is now supporting the UN Habitat ROA team as a Civil Engineer Intern in the Global Solutions Division.

 Fatoumata Diallo is a PhD candidate in comparative political sociology at the Center for International Studies of SciencesPo Paris.
 Her work investigates the implementation of urban transport projects and the circulation of urban policy models around the world.

 Her research is located at the intersection between public policy analysis and urban studies and aims at deepening our understanding of urban governance structures using qualitative methods.
 She has notably analysed transport reforms in Cape Town, South Africa, Lagos, Nigeria and Greater Paris, France.

-Richard Unuigboje is an Assistant Lecturer, Registered Town Planner, and Ph.D. candidate, University of Lagos.
+Richard Unuigboje is currently a PhD candidate at the University of New South Wales in Australia.
+His focus area is developing a new classification model for cyclist typology.
+Previously, he was an Assistant Lecturer, Registered Town Planner, and Ph.D. candidate at the University of Lagos.
 His research interests focus on active travel, non-motorised transport, urban resilience, and waste to wealth practices for the urban poor.
 He was part of the University of Lagos team that prepared the Lagos Resilience Strategy and the Ajegunle-Ikorodu Community Resilience Action Plan.